AlexMarqB/AlexMarqB/README.md

 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/alex-marques-87050726a/)

 ## 🎯 Expertise
 Welcome to my GitHub profile!
-I'm Alex, a passionate Frontend Developer with a deep love for building web responsive aplications, and studying APIs in Node.js.
-Next.js, and React are my go-to tools for exceptional app development with responsiveness and accessibility to all devices with all shapes and sizes while always thinking about the UI and UX.
+I'm Alex, a passionate developer with a deep love for building web aplications.Next.js, React and NodeJS with typescript are my go-to tools for exceptional app development with responsiveness, accessibility, safety and fast connections to do anything you need to have a good web service in your hands.

 ## 💻 Tech Stacks: